Man seriously injured, woman and 2 kids hospitalized after ice hits truck in Burlington

 BURLINGTON, MASS.
 (WHDH) – A man suffered serious facial injuries and three other people, including two young children, were rushed to the hospital after a chunk of ice flew off of a commercial truck and crashed through their windshield on Thursday.

-Troopers responding to a reported incident involving ice that flew off of a truck on Route 3 northbound in Burlington about 11 a.m. determined that a large piece of ice had flown off the roof of a box truck and smashed through the windshield of a 2019 Dodge 1500 pickup truck driven by a 40-year-old Newton man who had a 38-year-old woman in the front passenger seat and two kids, ages 3 and 1 ½, in the back, according to state police.
+Troopers responding to a reported incident involving ice that flew off of a truck on Route 3 northbound in Burlington about 11 a.m. determined that a large piece of ice had flown off the roof of a box truck and smashed through the windshield of a 2019 Dodge 1500 pickup truck driven by a 40-year-old Newton man who had his 38-year-old wife in the front passenger seat and his kids, ages 3 and 1 ½, in the back, according to state police.

+“It shattered the windshield and it actually broke the windshield,” Burlington Fire Chief Michael Patterson said.
+“There were large chunks of ice inside the passenger compartment of the vehicle.”

 The man was taken by ambulance to Mass.
-General Hospital in Boston with potentially serious injuries.
+General Hospital in Boston where he remains for treatment of non-life-threatening facial injuries.
 The woman was taken to the same hospital to be treated for minor injuries.

+“He was very lucky that they were non-life-threatening injuries,” Patterson said.
+“This certainly could have been a lot worse than it was.”

 The 3-year-old boy suffered minor injuries and the little girl was not injured but transported as a precaution.